-Why Seniors Should Seek Inpatient Care for Suicidal Ideations at Cascade Behavioral Health
+Why Seek Inpatient Care for Suicidal Ideations at Cascade Behavioral Health Hospital

 Suicidal thoughts can completely consume and overwhelm an individual who is experiencing them.
 They may feel suicide is the only way to end unbearable emotional pain or cope with the stresses in life.
 They may have become addicted to substances and do not see any way to get clean.
 They may have run out of hope, feelings of worth, and may be struggling with the pain of undiagnosed or undertreated mental illnesses.
 They may come to believe that life is no longer worth living.

-Cascade Behavioral Health approaches care from a holistic standpoint.
+As one of the best treatment centers for suicidal thoughts near Seattle, we approach care from a holistic standpoint.
 We firmly believe that you are greater than the sum of your symptoms and therefore, we will work hard to make sure that all your needs are met – mind, body, and spirit.
-At Cascade, we know that the impact of suicidal thoughts doesn’t simply affect your emotional wellbeing; it affects every aspect of what makes you unique.
+At our hospital, we know that the impact of suicidal thoughts doesn’t simply affect your emotional wellbeing; it affects every aspect of what makes you unique.
 We work hard to meet the unique needs of each person who comes to us, so we work hard to include your physical, emotional, intellectual, spiritual, and cultural needs into your plan of care for your stay with us.
 We treat all of our patients as individuals who have their own responsibilities, rights, and choices, and we believe that this personal crisis can be a source of growth for you and those whom you love.

 When you come to us for care, we will spend a great deal of time performing assessments and getting to know you as a person.
 Our medical assessment will allow us to determine if you are physically dependent upon drugs or alcohol and are in need of medical detox, as well as any underlying medical conditions you may be struggling with.
 Our psychological assessment will allow us to diagnose and begin to treat any co-occurring mental illnesses and allow us to get to the roots of your suicidal thoughts.
 The results of these assessments will allow us to work alongside you to develop a plan of care that best meets your needs.